 How Easing the Restrictions Will Impact Travelers

-The September 20, 2021, announcement, which came on the eve of President Biden’s address to the United Nations General Assembly, is welcome news to those who have been subject to the travel restrictions.
+The original September 20, 2021 rescission announcement, which came on the eve of President Biden’s address to the United Nations General Assembly, was welcome news to those who have been subject to the travel restrictions.
 While U.S. citizens, permanent residents, and certain other individuals are exempt from the current bans, these restrictions have created significant challenges for others who wish to enter the United States after being present in one of the impacted countries during any preceding 14-day period.
 Non-exempt individuals have had to either apply and qualify for a national interest exception (NIE) or break the chain of travel by spending at least 14 days in a non-impacted country before entering the United States.

 New Vaccination and Testing Policies

-Under the new policy, all adult foreign nationals will be required to show proof of vaccination with an approved vaccine in addition to a negative test taken within three days before boarding a U.S.-bound flight.
+Under the new policy, all adult foreign national air travelers will be required to show proof of vaccination with an approved vaccine in addition to a negative test taken within three days before boarding a U.S.-bound flight.
 American citizens and permanent residents who are not fully vaccinated will continue to be permitted to fly back to the United States.
-However, with the new policy, all unvaccinated travelers must show proof of a negative test taken within one day of departure as well as proof of purchase of a viral test to be taken after arrival.
+However, with the new policy, all unvaccinated air travelers must show proof of a negative test taken within one day of departure as well as proof of purchase of a viral test to be taken after arrival.

 The Centers for Disease Control (CDC) will also issue a Contact Tracing Order requiring airlines to collect contact information for all in-bound passengers and provide this information upon request so that the CDC may follow up with travelers who have been exposed to COVID-19.

 Additionally, the current mask mandate for air travel has been extended through January 18, 2022.

 More details are expected to be announced, such as acceptable vaccinations and types of proof, in the coming weeks.